-Revenue Outturn 2021-22
+Revenue Outturn 2022-23

-The Council's General Fund budget for its own net expenditure was set at £385m in 2021-22.
+The Council's General Fund budget for its own net expenditure was set at £388.5m in 2022-23.

-Band D Council Tax (excluding both Police and Fire Authority precepts), was set at £1,499, a 2.99% increase on the previous year.
+Band D Council Tax (excluding both Police and Fire Authority precepts), was set at £1,543, a 2.99% increase on the previous year.
 Comprehensive revenue and capital budget monitoring is carried out during the year and is supplemented by quarterly finance position statements presented to the Executive.
-This robust financial management has helped the Council to maintain good financial health, despite continuing pressures on the public sector generally.